asael697/varstan/README.md

 ```

 As well you can estimate the predictive\_errors, be aware that at the
-begining we extract the last 5 observation of our simulated series, so
+beginning we extract the last 5 observation of our simulated series, so
 we can only compare the first 5 predictive errors as following:

 ``` r